By Charlie Leonard

 July 30, 2020 (updated)

 When it comes to relaxation and recreation, a trip to the lake is as good as it gets, especially in these times of social distancing.
 Luckily in North Carolina, you don’t have to look far.
 The state is home to a variety of picturesque lakes that each feature a unique experience.
 From scenic hikes and famous film destinations in the mountains to sprawling havens for boating, hiking, and fishing in the Piedmont, the lakes of North Carolina are in a class of their own.

-A 27-mile drive from Asheville, Lake Lure is another picturesque lake in the North Carolina mountains.
+A 27-mile drive from Asheville, Lake Lure is a picturesque lake in the North Carolina mountains.
 Bordered by popular Chimney Rock, the setting has attracted many visitors to the area over the years.
 One of the most prominent guests has been the Hollywood film industry.
 Lake Lure and the surrounding area play a starring role in the blockbuster Dirty Dancing, famously in the lake lift sequence between Johnny and Baby, but also in many interior scenes.
 Besides film tourism, popular activities include ziplining, horseback riding, hiking trails, and relaxing at Lake Lure Beach and Water Park.